neuro-team-femto/neuro-team-femto.github.io/_posts/2022-11-09-LULLABYTE_PhD_position.md

 *Application deadline:* March 31st, 2023 <br>
 *Start date:* Sept 1st, 2023<br>
-*Important eligibiliy notice:* Candidates must not have resided in France for more than 12 months between Sept.
-2020 and Sept.
-2023.

 The [Femto Neuro group](https://neuro-team-femto.github.io), [FEMTO-ST Institute](https://www.femto-st.fr) in Besançon, France and the [Cognitive Biopsychology and Methods lab](https://www.unifr.ch/psycho/en/research/biopsy/), University of Fribourg, Switzerland, are seeking applications for a fully-funded PhD position (3 years) about the application of closed-loop control engineering techniques to the analysis of human sensory electrophysiology data during sleep.
 The position will be based primarily in Besançon, France, and include a research stay in Fribourg, Switzerland.

-The position is funded by CNRS, with the generous support of the [LULLABYTE](https://neurosciencenews.com/sleep-music-21659) Marie Skłodowska-Curie Doctoral Network.
+The position is funded by CNRS, with the generous support of the [LULLABYTE](https://neurosciencenews.com/sleep-music-21659) Marie Skłodowska-Curie Doctoral Network. <span style="color:red"> Important: because the position is funded by a [Marie Skłodowska-Curie action](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/doctoral-networks), there are strict mobility rules of eligibility for this position.
+Applicants must not have resided or carried out their main activity (work, studies etc.) in France for more than 12 months in the last 36 months  before the date of recruitment, i.e. between Sept.
+2020 and Sept.
+2023. </span>

 <hr>